back to Planting Articles»

 Healthy and Delicious and Easy to Grow!

 Whether your gardening skills are novice or seasoned, growing your own tomatoes is easy to do and will provide you with a bountiful harvest throughout the summer.
-And, with the increasing price of food, having produce available in your own backyard can help you save money!
+With the increasing price of food, having produce available in your own backyard can help you save money!

 Strong roots help grow strong tomato plants, so when planting your seeds be sure to place them deep in the soil.
 If you’re using plants, and not seeds, you can cover the roots deep in the soil.
 Extra roots will help the plant grow quickly.